The Python MQbtT library¶

 The Kind enum is defined as

-Finally, shares are represented by
+Shares are represented by

 Share message from the miner to the optimizer.